 Alongside Astrid Lindgren’s own notes, the diaries contain a great number of clippings from Swedish newspapers, to which she has added her comments.
 The book includes more than 70 facsimiles of diary pages as well as many previously unpublished family photographs from the 30s and 40s.
 Author Kerstin Ekman, who knew Astrid Lindgren, writes the foreword and Astrid’s daughter Karin Nyman writes the epilogue.

 Astrid Lindgren’s books are an invaluable part of Scandinavian cultural heritage and are for ever reaching new readers and gaining importance around the world.
 What many do not know, is that she was anti-Nazi at an early stage, and that throughout her life she fought against war and violence.
 She was a convinced humanist and stood up for her opinions with courage, humour and love.

-The publishing rights are sold to 20 countries (2018): Brazil, Bulgaria, China, Croatia, Czech Republic, Denmark, Estonia, Finland, Georgia, Germany, Hungary, Japan, Lithuania, The Netherlands, Norway, Poland, Slovenia, Ukraine, UK and USA.
+The publishing rights are sold to 21 countries (2019): Brazil, Bulgaria, China, Croatia, Czech Republic, Denmark, Estonia, Finland, Georgia, Germany, Hungary, Japan, Lithuania, The Netherlands, Norway, Poland, South Korea, Slovenia, Ukraine, UK and USA.

 "Astrid Lindgren’s second world war diaries make for crisp, painful reading."

 "Lindgren doesn't experience the same privations as her European neighbours, of course; nevertheless the conflict is hugely formative for her, both psychologically and morally...
 Her appreciation of the individual cost of such large-scale suffering is striking"